 The application process and requirements can differ widely depending on the college or university, the program or type of degree.
 Virtually all credible online communications programs, however, will require some form of the following:

-Full-time students generally finish an online M.A. in communications in a year, part-time students in two years.
-Master’s courses are taken following the successful completion of a B.A. or B.S. in Communication with a minimum GPA, usually at least 3.0.
+Full-time students generally finish an online MA in communications in a year; part-time students in two years.
+Master’s courses are taken following the successful completion of a BA or BS in Communication with a minimum GPA, usually at least 3.0.
 Just as when applying for undergraduate programs, mitigating factors such as strong recommendations are factored into acceptance decisions.
-Some master’s programs require hybrid study, which is dominated by online coursework, but supplemented with on-campus requirements.
+For more information on program types and earning a master’s online, see our page on the online master’s in communication degree.

 Many universities and colleges offer doctoral degrees in communication online.
 A PhD qualifies and prepares students to teach communications and conduct research at the university level.
 Many programs grant students assistantships once they are accepted.
 Coursework requires students to demonstrate a broad knowledge in the field, as well as the ability to identify, explain and evaluate primary theories.
 Generally, it takes three years to complete a PhD.
 This includes coursework, as well as examinations.
 Most programs expect students to become broadly knowledgeable while displaying expertise in at least two areas of research.
 Students are also required to write and defend doctoral dissertations.
 A dissertation is a student’s first independent research and significant contribution to their field.
 Some dissertations find their way into academic or industry publications.

 Online communications degrees can focus on anything from journalism to marketing.
 They can be started at the two-year associate level and taken all the way to PhD.
 Like any other degree program, some are better than others.
 No matter what program you choose, look for these criteria.